BaoNguyen6742/uv-install-torch/README.md

 - `uv sync --extra cu124`
     - This only installs torch, torchvision, torchaudio with CUDA
-- `rm uv.lock`
-    - This will remove the lock file that is used to find the link to download pytorch
 - `uv add -r requirements.txt`
     - This will install the requirements and it will also take the currents version of torch, torchvision, torchaudio into consideration
-- `uv sync --extra cu124`
-    - This will install other nvidia packages like cublas, cudnn, typing-extensions, triton, ...that torch needed

 - If you still have some problem about torch, CUDA or the version of the package, try [clearing the cache](https://docs.astral.sh/uv/concepts/cache/#clearing-the-cache) by `uv cache clean` or `uv cache prune` or `uv cache clean torch` then run the command again from "Install torch".
 If there are still more problems, just delete the `uv.lock` file and `.venv` folder and run the command again from `uv venv`